In Search Of A Tribe

 Boğaçayı river, Antalya, Turkey

-At first, when I started living here I was very sad being so far away from the area where my beloved Boğaçayı river was.
+At first, when I started living here, I was very sad being so far away from the area where my beloved Boğaçayı river was.
 That part of the city meant a lot to me.
 There was a beautiful view of the sunset between the mountains and the colors reflected on the river.
-Almost every day I had my sunset walks around the river.
+Almost every day, I had my sunset walks around the river.
 Moving here meant not being able to have those walks so often.

 Abandoned house with its garden that still thrives to this day

 On the other hand, while adapting to this part of the city, I could get a sense of the fabric of real Antalya or what's left of it.
-The area where I live now is the part of the city that was considered as not so favorable or ‘modern’ before urbanization took over the area.
-There are still some old houses remaining very badly maintained though I still can see their tender souls.
+The area where I live now is the part of the city that was considered not so favorable or ‘modern’ before urbanization took over the area.
+There are still some old houses remaining, very badly maintained, though I still can see their tender souls.
 These houses have a unique way of existing with their red-colored tile roofs and grapevine leaves in their gardens.

 I love the natural texture of this wall that gently divides the gardens of the two houses.

-‘It would be a shame for you to quit journalism just because of this you are such a passionate journalist’ a friend of mine once said.
+‘It would be a shame for you to quit journalism just because of this, you are such a passionate journalist,’ a friend of mine once said.

-Today I heard something similar for the second time from another journalist.
-Somehow hearing this again felt good.
+Today, I heard something similar for the second time from another journalist.
+Somehow, hearing this again felt good.
 The acknowledgment of my hardship and being witnessed in such a vulnerable state was like a holding.

 Learning the art of being vulnerable

 In our conversation, it came up that I was in need of support.
 The journalist that I was talking to today concluded from all the things I’ve told her that I might be in need of a community.
 That was interesting because I never thought a community or group of people was something that I needed.
 I usually tried to run away from them and ended up here, working as a freelance journalist with little to no contact with colleagues.
-This sounded quite the opposite of what I was looking for, but she was right, this was what I needed.
+This sounded quite the opposite of what I was looking for, but she was right; this was what I needed.

 So my past experiences of interacting with colleagues only taught me to avoid people at all costs and build a career for myself where I don’t need to be around them.
-Or need anyone’s help but surprise!...
+Or need anyone’s help, but surprise!...
 This is not how things work.
-We are human beings and we need each other whether or not we accept that.
-As I was not accepting that in the past I was finding myself over and over again trying to meet all of my needs for a close connection only through my romantic partners.
+We are human beings, and we need each other, whether or not we accept that.
+As I was not accepting that in the past, I was finding myself over and over again trying to meet all of my needs for a close connection only through my romantic partners.

-As I learned I needed different kinds of connections with different people in my life who had different roles.
-I also had to accept that to have any meaningful connections I had to be vulnerable.
+As I learned, I needed different kinds of connections with different people in my life who had different roles.
+I also had to accept that to have any meaningful connections, I had to be vulnerable.
 Express my needs, or keep my boundaries.
-For that of course I needed some soul searching and understanding what is a yes or a no for me.
+For that, of course, I needed some soul searching and understanding what is a yes or a no for me.

-For me to be able to get to that point where I can have a fulfilling relationship with others I needed to first and foremost be intimate with myself.
+For me to be able to get to that point where I can have a fulfilling relationship with others, I needed to first and foremost be intimate with myself.
 Be listening to myself and acknowledging my needs and desires.
 After a lifetime spent abandoning myself, that was the hardest thing to do.

 Our conversation started when she was telling me about the way how editing a story works.
-She said ‘It’s just a negotiation between a journalist and the editor.’
+She said, ‘It’s just a negotiation between a journalist and the editor.’
 That gave me relief, finally, someone was telling me that I didn’t do anything wrong.
-This is my story and we don’t agree on some aspects with my editor just yet.
+This is my story, and we don’t agree on some aspects with my editor just yet.
 Whereas, some journalists that I worked with imposed on me the idea that there is only one right way to do a particular task.

 The same goes for our understanding of community in Turkey, particularly in the environments where I was raised.
-I believe a community is not only a group of people who do the same job or come together for seemingly common goals but a group of people who genuinely carry the same values and are there to support each other instead of shaming and judging.
+I believe a community is not only a group of people who do the same job or come together for seemingly common goals, but a group of people who genuinely carry the same values and are there to support each other instead of shaming and judging.

-And please don’t get me wrong I met with incredible journalists both Turkish and European along the way but I also want to point out the ones that I met that were more like the stones in the flowing river of my life that prevented even just a tiny bit of this river from flowing freely.
+And please don’t get me wrong, I met with incredible journalists, both Turkish and European along the way but I also want to point out the ones that I met that were more like the stones in the flowing river of my life that prevented even just a tiny bit of this river from flowing freely.

 Talking the talk and walking the walk!